tcione/tales.dev/content/zettelkasten/202106191245-islands-and-bridges-for-writing.md

 2. Arrange them in an order that makes sense to you (probably after getting insight from forming the islands)
 3. Create bridges between the islands (make them as long as needed)

+Note that this is good for open ended works.
+When you know what you want to say, please consider [202106231334 Summary box for writting](/zettelkasten/202106231334-summary-box-for-writting)

 [[#perell-islands-and-bridges](/zettelkasten/tags/perell-islands-and-bridges)]: Perell, David.
 “The Islands and Bridges Strategy.”
 David Perell.
 Accessed June 19, 2021. [https://perell.com/note/the-islands-and-bridges-strategy/](https://perell.com/note/the-islands-and-bridges-strategy/).